- ICC VATICAN PROSECUTION

 WHAT YOU CAN DO ...

-1. CONTACT the White House and tell President Obama that he must fullfill his promise to shut down Guantánamo.
-Tell the President that unless he meets his unfulfilled promise to close Guantánamo by releasing all the men he does not intend to try in a fair court, his legacy will be marred forever.
+1. SIGN and SHARE our campaign Obama: We Say Close Guantanamo--It's This Easy.
+Tell President Obama that he must use the power at his disposal to fullfill his promise to shut down Guantánamo.
+Unless he meets his unfulfilled promise to close Guantánamo by releasing all the men he does not intend to try in a fair court, his legacy will be marred forever.
 The President must end indefinite detention without charge or a fair trial, and shut Guantánamo down.

 2. WRITE Secretary of State John Kerry and demand that the State Department:

 • Transfer detained men who have countries willing to accept them.
-Over half of the men imprisoned at Guantánamo have been cleared for release, and most could leave tomorrow if the blanket ban on repatriations to Yemen were lifted,and if the government did more to facilitate resettlement for the men who need safe homes in new countries.
+Over half of the men imprisoned at Guantánamo have been cleared for release.
 The Obama administration has effectively ceased transfers, and this is a trend that must be reversed.

 • Announce an end to forced repatriations of men to countries where they fear torture, including Algeria.
 About 12 detained men have expressed strong fears of returning to their countries of origin, and they should not be repatriated against their will.
 The Obama administration has already forcibly repatriated two Algerian men and CCR's client Djamel Ameziane fears that same fate.
 This policy of forcible transfers must end.